codehubio/node-fetch-wrapper/README.md

 [![Dependencies Status](https://david-dm.org/codehubio/node-fetch-wrapper/status.png)](https://david-dm.org/codehubio/node-fetch-wrapper)
 # a wrapper for node-fetch

-a simple wrapper for [node-fetch](https://www.npmjs.com/package/node-fetch), with support for timeout and retry.
+a simple wrapper for [node-fetch](https://www.npmjs.com/package/node-fetch), with support for timeout and retry. once enabled (maxAttempts set to > 1), it will
+  - retry when request times out(this is unchangeable)
+  - retry when request matche specific user-defined condition

 ## installation
 ```npm install node-fetch-wrapper```